 Class participation and attendance: You are expected to attend class.
+There is a strong correlation between success on the exams and regular class attendance.
 Some topics not found in the reading will be covered in lecture.
 In addition, there will be some in-class activities in which you will be expected to participate.
 Furthermore, your contributions to the class are a potentially valuable resource to the other class members.
 I don't plan on taking attendance regularly, but I may do so periodically (e.g., during small group meetings, discussions, and i>clicker interaction) and absences will count against your participation grade.
 I strongly recommend planning to attend EVERY class.
 If you know that you must miss a class, or leave a class early, I would appreciate you telling me in advance.
 If you must leave class early, please sit in a seat close to a door for an easy, discrete exit.

 i>clicker: An i>clicker is required for this class.
 Your i>clicker may be used in other courses at the UO simultaneously.
 You should bring your i>clicker with you to class EVERY time we meet.
-You will need to follow directions on Blackboard under "Announcements" to register your i>clicker (see additional information below).
-Currently, the UO Bookstore is selling i/Clicker 2.
-I believe that earlier versions of i>Clicker will still work, but it will be important that you make sure that you are earning points.
+Make sure that you register your iClicker for the class via canvas.